kubernetes/kubernetes/docs/user-guide/services-firewalls.md

 **Note**
 There is one important security note when using firewalls on Google Compute Engine:

-as of kubernmetes v1.0.0, GCE firewalls are defined per-vm, rather than per-ip address.
+as of Kubernetes v1.0.0, GCE firewalls are defined per-vm, rather than per-ip address.
 This means that when you open a firewall for a service's ports, anything that serves on that port on that VM's host IP address may potentially serve traffic.
 Note that this is not a problem for other Kubernetes services,